Analog Physical-Layer Relay Attacks with Application to Bluetooth and Phase-Based Ranging: Discussion

 A physical-layer relay attack ideally does not affect the application data but only alters physical quantities.
 Thus, a detection mechanism should likewise be deployed on the physical layer.
 This alone poses a hurdle to many devices already in the field as physical-layer data typically is not reported to the application or is not measured at all.
 Moreover, low-level signal processing is mostly implemented in a performance-optimized but less flexible manner, \eg, in hardware, making it difficult to retrofit detection mechanisms.

-\Paragraph{MCPR} A candidate for a physical-layer countermeasure is MCPR which has recently gained popularity.
-As our results show, MCPR can be used to tackle range-extension-only attacks.
-However, likewise did we show that arbitrary distance manipulation is possible with simple off-the-shelf RF components.
-As an ad hoc security improvement to the currently available MCPR implementations, the deterministic frequency sweep should be replaced by secure random frequency hopping.
-Although this would render attacks more difficult, it would not be a sound security measure, since frequency can easily be measured.
+\Paragraph{MCPR} As our results show, MCPR can be used to tackle range-extension-only attacks.
+However, we also showed that arbitrary distance manipulation is possible with simple off-the-shelf RF components.
+Since linear frequency sweeping is not mandatory for MCPR, an ad hoc security improvement to the currently available implementations would be a secure random frequency hopping\footnote{Likely at the cost of increased measurement time due to longer PLL settling times.}.
+Although this would render attacks more difficult, it would not be a sound security measure, since frequency can easily be measured, for example by using frequency counting or a phase-frequency detector.
 Specific to our phase shift scheduling mechanism, the legitimate nodes could introduce agreed-upon fake transmissions to make the attacker falsely proceed to the next phase shifter setting.
 To impede the attacker's power detection, the victim device could transmit with very low power.
 However, the attacker then could utilize an improved power detector or position closer to the victim.

 \Paragraph{ToF Measurement} Another possibility would be the addition of a direct ToF measurement by means of a challenge-response based distance bounding protocol.
 Fortunately, proprietary implementations have been reported for various BLE transceivers~\cite{ti.rtls, giovanelliRSSITimeofflightBluetooth2018, AbidinSecureAccuratePractical_2021}.
 However, due to the limited signal bandwidth of Bluetooth, it is unlikely to achieve measurement accuracy as high as with MCPR.
 Further, the rather slow-transient Gaussian pulse shape employed for Bluetooth could facilitate early symbol detection attacks.
 Still, predicting cryptographically secured challenges early certainly poses higher hurdles to attackers than manipulating MCPR measurements where the measurement signals do not carry meaningful information.
 Thus, we believe this could be a good starting point to impose higher attack complexities.
 This likewise is acknowledged by recent work of Abidin~\etal~\cite{AbidinSecureAccuratePractical_2021} who proposed a ranging system that combines MCPR with ToF to implement a distance bounding protocol specifically geared towards BLE applications.